Jadashi97/Javascriptbasics/my_jsnotes-1.md

 - ` ${ } = used like for string formating `(notice the backtiks)

-# how to run a js script
+# how to run a js , html script.
 - Iterm
 cd into dir --> node/name.js/ --> run